GioLep/Few_Shot_Image_Classification_with_CNNs_using_SSL/docs/Codes_Directory_Content_Structure_Description.md

-# Brief Description of Codes
+# Description of Codes Directory

 This folder contains the programming bases used during the experimental analysis of this thesis.
 They are organized into two subfolders: